Anchor modeling: Relational representation

 The resulting tables will all be in sixth normal form except for ties in which not all columns are part of the primary key.

 Compared to other approaches

 In the 2000s, several data warehouse data modeling patterns have been introduced with the goal of achieving agile data warehouses, including ensemble modeling forms such as anchor modeling, data vault modeling, focal point modeling, and others.

 Data vault comparison

 In 2013 at the data modeling conference BI Podium in the Netherlands, Lars Rönnbäck presented a comparison of anchor modeling and data vault modeling.
-The following table is based on this comparison (2013 copyleft anchormodeling.com):